University Library, University of Illinois at Urbana-Champaign

 Teaching with Digital Content (Cultural Heritage Community)

 Sanborn map of Urbana, Illinois.
-Shows the area bordered by with Main on the north side, S. Race on the west side, with Elm on the south side, and S. Market on the east side.
-Includes the Masonic Temple and St. Nicholas Hotel.
+Shows area bordered by Broad on the west side and S. Race on the east side.
+Includes the Columbia Hotel.

 Image |